BobBuildTool/bob/doc/manual/configuration.rst

 recipe they must define distinct variables because no particular order between tools is defined.
 The values defined in this attribute are subject to variable substitution.

+The ``fingerprint`` attribute defines a fingerprint script like in a normal recipe by :ref:`configuration-recipes-fingerprint`.
+A fingerprint script defined by a tool is implicitly added to the fingerprint scripts of all recipes that use the particular tool.
+Use it to automatically apply a fingerprint to all recipes whose result will depend on the host environment by using the tool.

 If no attributes except ``path`` are present the declaration may be abbreviated by giving the relative path directly::